-My dear friends Lindsey and Michael are getting married today.
-Sometime around 4 o’clock, they will trudge through the deep Minnesota snow to the park behind their old stomping grounds of the St. Louis Park Rec Center dressed in warm, comfortable clothing, and brave the cold temperatures (high of 18°F) surrounded by their immediate family, as their friend Adam binds them with words validated by a certificate from the State of Minnesota, confirming the legality of his ability to wed them for as long as they both shall live.
+My friends Lindsey and Michael are getting married today.
+Sometime around 4 o’clock, they will trudge through the deep Minnesota snow to the park behind their old stomping grounds of the St. Louis Park Rec Center dressed in warm, comfortable clothing, and brave the cold temperatures (high of 18°F) surrounded by their immediate family, as our friend Adam binds them with words validated by a certificate from the State of Minnesota, confirming the legality of his ability to wed them for as long as they both shall live.
 At 4:10, they will walk to a nearby restaurant and enjoy a celebratory feast.
 Later, friends will trickle in to clink glasses and share the happiness of not only the newlyweds, but of the tiny human who has been kicking it (so, so literally) in Lindsey’s belly for 7.5 months.

 Now that’s my kind of wedding.

 Please, no gifts, they said, but I made them a CD entitled Not Your Average Love Song anyway, because seriously, who makes people CDs anymore?
 The first song, a little ditty called “For Better For Worse” by Old Man Markley, ends with the singer killing his lover as the listener realizes she’s been married to another man the whole time.
 Not your typical love song per say, but if the proverbial We have learned anything in Life, we’ve learned love doesn’t work out perfectly, pretty much most of the time.
 I am just being realistic.
 I do not want to sugar coat Marriage on Day One.
 That shit is hard.
 I am completely unqualified to make that statement, I’m simply repeating what I’ve been told.
 Some may think it an inappropriate song to include on a wedding CD, but not for these two.
 It’s full of energy and life, despite the murder.